clusters on warm summer garden stems

 Not Threatened

-Arranged along a green stem like a row of tiny, parked cars, this wedge-shaped wanderer of the New Zealand garden has moth-like, triangular wings often patterned with translucent windows.
-These hemipterans are specialised sap-suckers that utilise a piercing-sucking rostrum to tap into the vascular tissues of passionfruit vines, citrus, and native shrubs.
-Their most notable adult behaviour is a high-velocity flick, a rapid release of energy from the hind legs that launches the insect into the air with a distinct, audible clicking sound.
+Arranged along a green stem like a row of tiny parked cars this wedge-shaped wanderer of the New Zealand garden has moth-like triangular wings often patterned with translucent windows.
+These hemipterans are specialised sap-suckers that utilise a piercing-sucking rostrum to tap into the vascular tissues of passionfruit vines citrus and native shrubs.
+Their most notable adult behaviour is a high-velocity flick a rapid release of energy from the hind legs that launches the insect into the air with a distinct audible clicking sound.
 That allows them to vanish into the foliage before a predator can orient its strike.
-The juvenile stages, or nymphs, are the famous fluffy bums of the New Zealand summer.
-They are tiny, lime-green insects featuring a dramatic, fan-like tail of white waxy filaments protruding from their posterior.
+The juvenile stages or nymphs are the famous fluffy bums of the New Zealand summer.
+They are tiny lime-green insects featuring a dramatic fan-like tail of white waxy filaments protruding from their posterior.
 These specialised tails serve as a brilliant mechanical defence.
-If an insectivorous bird or spider attempts to grasp the nymph, the brittle wax filaments break away instantly, leaving the predator with a mouthful of tasteless wax while the hopper escapes unharmed.
-This represents a state of lateral thinking in evolutionary design, where a break-away appendage and a high-tension jump combine to ensure survival during the high-energy peak of the garden season.
-Their presence signals summer vitality, indicating a landscape where the sap is flowing freely and the biological competition is at its most creative.
-While currently classified as not threatened, planthoppers (particularly the passionvine hopper) are a familiar part of the local invertebrate community.
-They are known for producing honeydew, a sugary secretion that can lead to the growth of sooty mould on leaves.
+If an insectivorous bird or spider attempts to grasp the nymph the brittle wax filaments break away instantly leaving the predator with a mouthful of tasteless wax while the hopper escapes unharmed.
+This represents a state of lateral thinking in evolutionary design where a break-away appendage and a high-tension jump combine to ensure survival during the high-energy peak of the garden season.
+Their presence signals summer vitality indicating a landscape where the sap is flowing freely and the biological competition is at its most creative.
+While currently classified as not threatened planthoppers (particularly the passionvine hopper) are a familiar part of the local invertebrate community.
+They are known for producing honeydew a sugary secretion that can lead to the growth of sooty mould on leaves.
 Protecting their role in the ecosystem involves acknowledging the escape through deception that allows them to thrive in modified environments.
-They serve as a vital link in the food web, providing a seasonal protein source for various predatory insects and birds that have learned to navigate their waxy defences.
+They serve as a vital link in the food web providing a seasonal protein source for various predatory insects and birds that have learned to navigate their waxy defences.
 To encounter a row of planthoppers as they shift in unison around a stem is to witness a survivor that has mastered the art of mechanical defence.
+The click of the jump is the sound of summer.
+It is the sound of escape.
+It is the sound of life continuing despite the odds.
+The planthopper does not fight.
+It flees.
+And in fleeing it survives.
+It is a small victory.
+But it is a victory nonetheless.
+The garden is full of such moments.
+Most go unnoticed.
+The planthopper makes sure you notice.
+At least for a second.
+Then it is gone.
+And the stem is empty.
+Until the next one arrives.